rohitg1594/Crosslingual_Information_Retrieval/README.md

 2. The file sentence_experiment.py can be used to perform all the unsupervised sentences experiments described in the paper in one go.
    The default configuration for max_sents and eval_sents was also the one used in the paper.
 You can provide an experiment name which will be integrated into the final results file name saved under the data/experiments directory.

+### Supervised Sentences

+#### Model Training

+To train a new model you need to provide a source and target language, the options for which are identical to the above files.
+There are two more important options. --ratio denotes an integer multiple to which the data is upscaled as outlined in the paper. --fooling creates semantically similar negative examples using tf-idf weights.
+For initial training by language pair, save encoded sentences for faster later evaluation using --save_test 1.

+#### Model Evaluation
+For evaluation, one again passes source and target language in the aforementioned manner.
+Furthermore, ratio and fooling parameters on which the evaluated model has trained on have to be passed as well.
+Lastly, --threshold denotes how many of the 10,000 test instances the model will be evaluated on. --filtersize sets the pre-filtering window using tough baseline as described in the paper in section Ranking Mechanism and Evaluation.